pierrejay/luckfox_pico_86panel_ui_demo/README.md

 #### Project Organization and Directory Structure

-**Organized Codebase:** All C++ business logic is organized in the `source/thermostat_app/` directory, separating the application code from LVGL framework files, build artifacts, and UI-generated content.
-This creates a clean distinction between what you write and what's generated or provided by third parties.
+All C++ business logic is organized in the `source/thermostat_app/` directory, separating the application code from LVGL framework files, build artifacts, and UI-generated content.

 ```
 source/